CBD oil for sleep - does it work?

 It is said that a lack of sleep is an overlooked cause of a lot of health conditions these days.
 One in three of us, suffer with a lack of sleep on a regular basis and these statistics are much worse than they were ten years ago.

-With the easy access to potentially addictive social media platforms spoon-feeding us intrigue and worry in equal measures, binge-worthy content on streaming services and the of the glow of the midnight computer/console gaming session, we are all getting much less sleep than we should.
+With the easy access to potentially addictive social media platforms spoon-feeding us intrigue and worry in equal measures, binge-worthy content on streaming services and the glow of the midnight computer/console gaming session, we are all getting much less sleep than we should.

 ....we have all thought 'oh, just one more episode' when we have to get up early for work.